Skip to content

 Disadvantages of Incorporated Businesses

 As incorporated businesses are their own legal persons, the law requires that the business be more transparent.
-So practically, if you are responsible for running the business on a day to day basis, such as if you are the company’s director or a partner to an LLP, you will have to file more paperwork with Companies House, like the business’ annual accounts.
+So, practically, if you are responsible for running the business on a day-to-day basis, such as if you are the company’s director or a partner to an LLP, you will have to file more paperwork with Companies House, like the business’s annual accounts.

 Companies House is the public body responsible for regulating incorporated businesses.

-There are other duties on those who run an incorporated business.
+There are other duties for those who run an incorporated business.
 These include owing a fiduciary duty to the business.

-In general, if your small business can owe lots of money to another person, it is advisable to incorporate your business into a structure capable of benefiting from limited liability.
+In general, if your small business owes lots of money to another person, it is advisable to incorporate your business into a structure capable of benefiting from limited liability.

 Key Takeaways